-SOC 199 SELECTED TOPICS: SOCIOLOGY Credits: 1 to 4
+SELECTED TOPICS: SOCIOLOGY

-SOC 201 INTRODUCTION TO SOCIOLOGY
+INTRODUCTION TO SOCIOLOGY

 Provides conceptual tools for analyzing and understanding social forces that shape our lives.
 The relationships among socialization and social groups, as well as economic, political and religious systems are investigated.
+This course is considered a human relations component.
 Recommended prerequisite: WR 121.

-SOC 206 SOCIAL PSYCHOLOGY
+SOCIAL PSYCHOLOGY